-8. SPECIAL GOODS TAX ("SGT")
+8. SPECIFIC GOODS TAX ("SGT")

-SGT (equivalent to excise tax) became effective on 1 April 2016 and is a tax imposed on importers, exporters, manufacturers, and storage providers of tobacco, alcohol, wood, gems and jewelry, cars, and fuel.
+SGT (equivalent to excise tax) became effective on 1 April 2016 and is a tax imposed on importers, exporters, manufacturers, and storage providers of tobacco, alcohol, wood, cars, fuel, and gemstones.

 SGT is levied on: